 Outside Borrowers are not eligible for Interlibrary Loan, recalling charged items, and borrowing from Reserves, Reference, or other restricted library collections.

-Fines - Regular overdue fines are 25 cents per day per item for each day the libraries are open.
-Books are due by closing on the date that appears on the patron's record.
-Fines begin on the first day an item is overdue.
-If an item is recalled by another patron, the loan period of the book is shortened.
+Recall Fines - If an item is recalled by another patron, the loan period of the book is shortened.
 Recalled items should be returned as soon as possible.
 Overdue recall fines are $1.00 per day.
 Items that are recalled may not be renewed.Fines and fees may be paid in person at the Main and Science Libraries' circulation desks with cash, check, or credit card.
 Payments can also be made by phone with a credit card or by mail with a check or money order made payable to the UGA Libraries.

-Notices - Courtesy notices, overdue notices, recall notices, recall overdue notices and fine bills are sent by email.
-These notices are sent as a courtesy; the Libraries is not responsible if a patron fails to receive a notice.
+Notices - Courtesy notices, overdue notices, lost/damaged items bills, recall notices, recall overdue notices and recall fine bills are sent by email.
+These notices are sent as a courtesy.
+Failure to receive a notice does not absolve the borrower from responsibility for overdue and recall fines, lost book replacement charges, and processing fees.
 The patron is responsible for notifying the Access Services Department if his/her address changes.

 Lost and Damaged Items - A patron who suspects that an item checked out in his/her name has been lost should report it as soon as possible to the Access Services Department.
 A patron who loses an item is responsible for reimbursing the Libraries for the replacement cost, the processing fee, and fines accrued.
 Books are marked Lost after being overdue for 56 days.

 Patrons are responsible for the items that they have checked out.
 Damaged items will be assessed by library staff.
 Any costs for repair or replacement of damaged items will be billed to the borrower.